thesaigoneer/idefix-saigon/README.md

 So, in this image you'll find an Sway Atomic install to which I added:

-  -      azote blueman fastfetch hyprland kitty mc micro
+  -      azote blueman fastfetch hyprland kitty mc micro nwg-shell

 And I removed: